-How to Make Writing a Lesson Planning Easier
+How to Write a Lesson Plan More Easily

 Use a Lesson Plan Template

-Every day, there are millions of lessons going on in schools across the US, and every one of those teachers has had to write a lesson plan.
-Don’t reinvent the wheel!
-Borrow from lesson plan templates that can give shape to your own lesson planning.
+Every day, millions of lessons are going on in schools across the US, and every one of those teachers has had to write a lesson plan.
+You do not have to reinvent the wheel!
+Borrow from lesson plan templates that can shape your lesson planning.

 Consider Prior Knowledge

 We talk to students about activating prior knowledge all the time, and it’s important to keep in mind as you write a lesson plan.
-Consider what you’ve already taught and how to take students to the next step, building on what they’ve learned.
+Consider what you’ve already taught and how to take students to the next step, building on their learning.